-Estimates of escapement to various tributaries in the Wenatchee were made using a branching patch-occupancy model based on PIT tag observations of fish tagged at Priest Rapids dam.
+Esimates of escapement to various tributaries in the Wenatchee were made using a branching patch-occupancy model (Waterhouse, L. et al., in prep) based on PIT tag observations of fish tagged at Priest Rapids dam.
 All fish that escaped to the various tributaries were assumed to be spawners (i.e. pre-spawn mortality only occurs in the mainstem).